ourworldventures/ourworld_books_OLD/content/feasibility_study/use_cases/health/healthcare_use_case.md

 A truly virtualised healthcare solution, including tokenisation and datafication (as above) is underpinned by the decentralised, autonomous infrastructure of TSIP.

-TSIP delivers on the fundamental requirements to ensure the Virtual Healthcare solution lives up to its proise of:
+TSIP delivers on the fundamental requirements to ensure the Virtual Healthcare solution lives up to its promise of:

 - privacy
 - soverigenty